particle-iot/docs/src/content/reference/device-os/bluetooth-le.md

 BLE is supported in Device OS 1.3.1 and later.
 BLE support was in beta test in Device OS 1.3.0.
 It is not available in earlier Device OS versions.
 Additional features were added in Device OS 3.0 and 3.1.

+{{!-- P2 BLE Central Warning --}}

+The P2 and Photon 2 only supports BLE 5 peripheral mode at this time.
+BLE central mode is not currently supported.

 ### Logging in

 You can interact directly with your device from this tutorial page by logging into your